 A scientist accepts an offer from his former professor to assist him in an effort to restore the dead to life.
 He has had success with small animals, but is eager to experiment on a human being.

-The Room Beyond *LOST*
+Room Beyond, The *LOST*

 Saladin's Mind *LOST*